-(followed by explanation below).
+(followed by the explanation below).

 The short answer is, probably “yes!”

 In marriage, we do all sorts of things that we wouldn’t necessarily do with a business partner.
-For example, we may put one spouse on the title (grant deed) to a home to avoid the mortgage company running the credit of a spouse with low credit.
+For example, we may put one spouse on the title (grant deed) to home to avoid the mortgage company running the credit of a spouse with low credit.
 This doesn’t usually mean that the parties intend for the home to be the sole property of the titled spouse – rather, we make these choices to better our financial position (obtain a lower interest mortgage rate, etc.).

 Sometimes, a spouse may have a more sinister motive.
-“If I can convince him to sign a quit claim deed, the property will be considered mine if we divorce.”
+“If I can convince him to sign a quitclaim deed, the property will be considered mine if we divorce.”

 With either example above, assuming the property was purchased during the marriage, the house is most likely would be considered a joint asset.
-The reason for this is that in a divorce action, title is not controlling.
-Rather, all property purchased during the marriage is presumed to be community (i.e., joint) regardless of how title is held.
+The reason for this is that in a divorce action, the title is not controlling.
+Rather, all property purchased during the marriage is presumed to be community (i.e., joint) regardless of how the title is held.
 It becomes the burden of the spouse who is trying to establish it as “separate” to prove that it isn’t.
 In fact, the law goes so far as to say that when a property purchased during the marriage is in the name of one spouse alone (and that spouse is asserting that is separate), there is a presumption of undue influence regarding the advantaged spouse that he or she must rebut.